-I tried my hand at painting fabric chairs recently.
+I tried my hand at painting fabric when I gave these roadside chairs a makeover recently.
 Luckily, it went well!
 I am excited to tell you all about it!

 Out on a walk, we found a set of wood chairs with worn upholstered seats sitting out by the curb with a big FREE sign.
 I have been hoping to learn how to paint upholstered furniture, and these were the perfect first project since it was just the fabric seat to paint!
 Jason picked them up in the truck, and I set to work giving them a makeover.
 They had some stains and imperfections, so I didn’t have anything to lose in painting them!
 Worst case, they would also be a great first upholstery project! 😉